 A contributing factor to the impairment consideration for Kantaro was lower forecasted sales volume and consequently, a lower time commitment from Renalytix employees.
 Based on these circumstances, the Company adjusted the liability to perform services to Kantaro under the Advisory Agreement during the year ended June 30, 2021.
-As of September 30, 2022, the total liability associated with the services was \$0.04 million, of which the total amount is classified as a current liability within the Payables to affiliate - current line on the balance sheet.
+On December 31, 2022, the members and managers of Kantaro decided that it was in the best interest of Kantaro to wind up the business and unanimously signed a termination agreement.
+As part of the termination agreement, the members agreed to wind up Kantaro's business and dissolve it reasonably promptly after the effective date of the termination agreement.
+As of December 31, 2022, the total liability associated with the services was \$0.0, as the termination agreement relieved Renalytix of its obligation to provide services to Kantaro.

-For the three months ended September 30, 2022, the Company recognized \$0.03 million, in the statement of operations related to services performed under the Advisory Agreement.
-For the three months ended September 30, 2022, \$0.02 million of costs incurred related to the performance of the Advisory Agreement services were included within research and development and \$0.01 million were included in general and administrative expense, respectively.
-For the three months ended September 30, 2021, the Company recognized \$0.1 million in the condensed consolidated statements of operations related to services performed under the Advisory Agreement.
-For the three months ended September 30, 2021, \$0.03 million of costs incurred related to the performance of the Advisory Agreement services were included within research and development and \$0.03 million were included within general and administrative expense, respectively.
+For the three and six months ended December 31, 2022, the Company recognized \$0.01 million and \$0.02 million, respectively, in the statement of operations related to services performed under the Advisory Agreement.
+For the three and six months ended December 31, 2022, \$0.01 million of costs incurred related to the performance of the Advisory Agreement services were included within research and development and \$0.01 million were included in general and administrative expense, respectively.
+For the three and six months ended December 31, 2021, the Company recognized \$0.1 million in the condensed consolidated statements of operations related to services performed under the Advisory Agreement.
+For the three and six months ended December 31, 2021, \$0.05 million and \$0.09 million of costs incurred related to the performance of the Advisory Agreement services were included within research and development and \$0.02 million and \$0.05 million were included within general and administrative expense, respectively.

 In addition to the equity granted at formation, in May 2020 the Company and Mount Sinai each committed to making a loan to Kantaro.
 Mount Sinai committed to lend an initial amount of \$0.3 million and an additional \$0.5 million thereafter.
 The Company committed to lend an initial amount of \$0.08 million and an additional \$0.17 million thereafter.
 Each loan bears interest at a per year rate equal to 0.25%, compounded monthly, until repaid, and is repayable from the first amounts that would otherwise constitute cash available for distribution to the members of Kantaro (provided that each loan repayment will be made, 75% to Mount Sinai and 25% to the Company based on each investor's proportionate ownership).
 The Company loaned Kantaro \$0.25 million and initially recorded a note receivable.
-The Company elected to recognize the equity investment losses based on the ownership level of each specific investment and will continue to record equity method losses until the amount of the loan receivable is reduced to zero.
-The loan had a carrying value of approximately \$0.04 million at September 30, 2022 and \$0.05 million at June 30, 2022.
+The loan had a carrying value of approximately \$0.075 million at December 31, 2022 and June 30, 2022.